 Plan early.
 Even before you set a date, think about how an operation will affect your life.
 Things may be stressful after joint replacement for at least a few weeks.
 Preparing now will make it smoother.

 Ask questions.
-Don't be afraid to get the specifics from your surgeon.
-How long will the knee replacement surgery take?
+Don't be afraid to get the specifics from your doctor.
+How long will the surgery take?
 What type of anesthesia will you need?
 What kind of rehab will you get?
 Should you bank blood before the procedure?
 How long will you likely be out of work?
 Write down the answers.
 Better yet, have a trusted friend or family member come to your appointment to take notes.